docksal/docksal/docs/behat.md

 ![](img/behat-run-tests.png)

-If everything is ok, you will see a window with test results (all tests are run in this case):
+If everything is ok, you will see a window with your test results (all tests are run in this case):

 ![](img/behat-run-window.png)